Redux: The First Ten Years

-Redux: The First 10 Years is an album of re-recordings by Canadian post-hardcore band Silverstein, released in 2019 independently by the band themselves.
+Redux: The First 10 Years is an album of re-recordings by the Canadian post-hardcore band Silverstein, released in 2019 independently by the band themselves.
 The album consists of 12 re-recorded songs from their first four albums which were released in their first ten years as a band.

 Background and recording

 Silverstein formed in February 2000 in Burlington, Ontario.
 Silverstein released two EPs, Summer's Stellar Gaze (2000) and When the Shadows Beam (2002) independently, then on October 22, 2002, it was announced that the band had signed to Victory Records.
 The band released four albums on Victory in their first ten years after forming: When Broken Is Easily Fixed (2003), Discovering The Waterfront (2005), Arrivals & Departures (2007), and A Shipwreck In The Sand (2009).
 Liam Cormier of Cancer Bats reprises his guest vocal role on "Vices".

 Release

 Redux: The First 10 Years was announced 15 February 2019 through the band's website.
 It was announced that the album would contain 12 brand new recordings of popular tracks from their first four albums.
 The tracklist was revealed shortly after.
 It was also announced that it would be the first album the band released themselves independently of a label.
 The album was released 12 April 2019.

 "Smashed into Pieces" had been previously re-recorded by the band in 2013 the ten-year anniversary of the album; the band assured fans that the version on Redux was a new version recorded with the rest of the album in 2018.